Anibal-Sierra-Garcia/three-branch-merge/README.md

 4. Now we do the same with inclusive, which also produces conflict and we choose "Hello everybody!" to appear in the end.

-5. Finally we write this README.md.
+5. Finally we write this README.md, which involves three commits.